-OpGen currently sells and markets its products and services in the United States through a distributor as well as directly through a dedicated sales and marketing support team.
+OpGen currently sells and markets its products and services directly in the United States through a dedicated sales and marketing support team.
 Internationally, we sell our products through 13 distributors covering 32 countries.

 We operate in one segment.
 Our operations are located in the United States, Germany, and Austria.